Higher earning potential, better benefits, job stability - and career success - could start with higher education.

 While this won't be the case for everyone, statistics from the U.S. Department of Labor do support the argument.

-In 2010, full-time employees with only a high school diploma earned an average of $626 a week, while bachelor's degree holders raked in nearly twice as much at $1,038 a week.
+In the second quarter of 2014, full-time employees with only a high school diploma had median weekly earnings of $666, while bachelor's degree holders had nearly twice as much at $1,187 per week, explains the Department of Labor.

 Reason #2: Lower Risk of Unemployment

-With the unemployment rate hovering at just below 9 percent, it's only natural to fear the possibility of unemployment.
+The U.S. Department of Labor reported that the unemployment rate was at around 6.2 percent in July 2014, so it's only natural to fear the possibility of unemployment.

 But college degree holders may have less to fear than those without higher education.

-The numbers don't lie: while the unemployment rate for high school grads was 10.3 percent, the unemployment rate for bachelor's degree grads was only 5.4 percent.
+The numbers don't lie: according to the Department of Labor, while the unemployment rate for high school grads in 2013 was 7.5 percent, the unemployment rate for bachelor's degree grads was only 3.7 percent.

 Reason #3: More Potential Career Opportunities

-By 2018, 63 percent of jobs will require at least some college, according to "Projections of Jobs and Education Requirements Through 2018", a report released by the Georgetown University Center on Education and the Workforce.
+By 2020, 64 percent of jobs will require at least postsecondary education, according to "Recovery: Job Growth and Education Requirements Through 2020", a report released by the Georgetown University Center on Education and the Workforce.

 Reason #4: Better Outlook on Life